dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  I have great faith in fools; self-confidence my friends call it.
+  Govern a great nation as you would cook a small fish.
+Do not overdo it.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (890 days)